In Association with Amazon.com

 Vera Panova was born in Rostov-on-Don in southern Russia.
 Panova's mother worked as a bookkeeper.
 Her father, who was a bank clerk, drowned in a boating accident when she was only six years old.
 The family fell on hard times.
 When still a child, Panova was forced to go to work in a laundry.
 After the revolution of 1917 she could not continue her education at the gymnasium school in Rostov.
 However, she had a passion of reading.
 Her self-education Panova continued through the tumultous civil war years.

 Her first marriage was not happy, and after divorce Panova married Boris Vakhtin, a Pravda journalist and an aspiring writer.
 They had two sons.
 Vaktin was arrested in 1935 during the Stalinist purges; he died in the Gulag.
+Panova was fired from her newspaper as the wife of an "enemy of the people."
 The family split apart for a period.
-To survive, Panova relied on friends.
+In 1939 she left her sons and mother in the village of Shishaki near Rostov-on-Don, Ukraine.

-Facing difficulties finding a new job, and living in a constant fear of being arrested in the middle of the night, Panova left Rostov with her family and settled in Ukraine, in a village called Shishaki.
-By the beginning of World War II, she lived with her daughter in the town of Pushkin (formerly Tsarskoe Selo).
-When the town fell to the Nazis, she made her way to the Estonian border town of Narva.
+By the beginning of World War II, Panova lived with her daughter in the town of Pushkin (formerly Tsarskoe Selo) near Leningrad.
+When the area was occupied by the Nazis, she made her way to the Estonian border town of Narva.
 Panova was due to be deported to a German concentration camp with other Russian refugees and prisoners of war, but she managed to escape and returned to Ukraine, where she was reunited with her two sons and her mother.

-Vremena Goda was widely discussed at the Leningrad Writers Conference and in the press.
-Panova herself did not participate in the dispute.
-Vsevolod Kochetov, an arch-conservative writer and a secretary of Leningrad's branch of the Soviet writers' union, criticized the novel for its "naturalism" and distorting the portraits of Communists.
-"Naturalism can entertain, astound, arouse emotion, but it cannot make profound and true social and artistic generalizations," said Kochetov in Pravda.
-Kochetov argued that Panova simply described life without passing a judgement.
-(Soviet Policies Toward Literature After Stalin's Death by Julian Louis Laychuk, 1960, pp. 48-49) Bad reviews did not prevent the book from becoming an immediated success with the reading public.
+Bad reviews did not prevent the book from becoming an immediated success with the reading public.
 It was also well received in England and the United States.
 "I really caught it from the critics because of my Gennadii," Panova wrote in her memoirs, "but I didn't renounce him and I will not.
-I saw him then much too clearly: his dirty, uncut hair, and jerky walk, his impudence and unwillingness to take into consideration anybody or anything and his disproportionate aspirations to personal comforts." ('Vera Panova' by Ruth Kreuzer, in Russian Women Writers, Volume 2, edited by Christine D. Tomei, 1999, p.
+I saw him then much too clearly: his dirty, uncut hair, and jerky walk, his impudence and unwillingness to take into consideration anybody or anything and his disproportionate aspirations to personal comforts." ('Vera Panova' by Ruth Kreuzer, in Russian Women Writers: Volume 2, edited by Christine D. Tomei, New York and London: Garland Publishing, 1999, p.
 1015)

 Vremena goda is a pathbreaking novel that signaled hopes of change in the Stalinist cultural policy, but it was Ilya Ehrenburg's novelette The Thaw that gave its name to the "de-Stalinization" era of the mid 1950's and early 1960s.
 Among the most famous works to emerge from this period was Alexander Solzhenitsyn's One Day in the Life of Ivan Denisovich (1962).

-Largely autobiographical Sentimentalnyi Roman (1958, A Sentimental Romance) reflected some of Panova's experiences as a young reporter.
-The story was adapted to screen by Igor Maslennikov in the 1970s.
+Largely autobiographical Sentimentalnyi Roman (1958, A Sentimental Romance) reflected some of Panova's experiences as a young reporter in Rostov.
+The story was presened as the reminiscences of a succesful writer; the tone is bitterswee.
+The work was adapted to screen by Igor Maslennikov in the 1970s.
 Serezha (1955, Time Walked / A Summer to Remember) marked the beginning of a new cycle of stories about children.
 It was a psychological novella, seen through the eyes of a small boy, whose life changes when his widowed mother marries a collective farm director, a kind and understanding man.
 Serezha was turned into a film in 1960, which received the main prize at the 12th International Film Festival in Karlovy Vary.
 "Forget political friction for a moment," wrote the film critic Bosley Crowther.
-"Out of Russia has come a sensitive and charming little picture about the simple psychology of a child that sheds more light upon the nature of the Russian people than all the fierce sky-filling blasts of nuclear bombs." ('A Sensitive Film: 'Summer to Remember,' Soviet Import, Opens' by Bosley Crowther, The New York Times, November 7, 1961).
+"Out of Russia has come a sensitive and charming little picture about the simple psychology of a child that sheds more light upon the nature of the Russian people than all the fierce sky-filling blasts of nuclear bombs." ('A Sensitive Film: 'Summer to Remember,' Soviet Import, Opens' by Bosley Crowther, The New York Times, November 7, 1961)

 Panova managed find room for her literary creativity and her liberal views under the pressure of the censorship and the constraints of Socialist Realism.
 Though she wrote about women's lives, her perspective was not strictly feminist; the term "woman writer" had in Soviet society negative connotations dating from prerevolutionary times.
 Focus on domestic issues and the private sphere without ideological content was regarded as a serious drawback by censors and critics.